rohanpatel711/CMPT350-StockRight/README.md

 # CMPT350-StockRight

-StockRight is a website that provides live prices, historical data, news articles, etc

-It allows users to create an account which allows them to add stocks to thier watchlist and view additional information about the stock.
+StockRight is a website that provides live prices, historical data, news articles, etc It allows users to create an account which gives them acess to a portfolio system which allows them to add stocks to thier watchlist and monitor them.

 # Technologies Used